 - 1 tsp freshly ground black pepper

-- Mince the garlic clove and set aside (we will use this for stir frying with meat).
+- Mince 1 clove garlic and set aside; we will use this for stir-frying the meat.

-Combine chopped red onion, tomato, cilantro in a medium bowl and squeeze half of the lemon into the bowl.
+- Combine one-quarter of the chopped red onion, the tomato, and the cilantro in a medium bowl and squeeze the juice of ½ lemon into the bowl.
 Mix well together.
+Set aside.

-- Heat the oil in a large frying pan over medium heat.
-Cook the garlic cloves until fragrant.
-Then add the red onion and sauté until coated with oil.
+- Heat a large frying pan over medium heat.
+When it‘s hot, add 1 Tbsp neutral oil and the minced garlic.
+Cook the garlic until fragrant.
+Then, add the remaining three-quarters of the chopped red onion and sauté until coated with oil.

-- Add the ground beef and break into small pieces using a spatula.
+- Add ½ lb ground beef and cook, breaking it into small pieces using a spatula.

-- Add 4 tsp Taco Seasoning (Roughly 2 tsp for every 1/4 lb) and combine well with the meat.
-Turn off the heat.
+- Add 4 tsp taco seasoning (roughly 2 tsp for every ¼ lb of meat) and combine well with the meat.
+When the ground beef is cooked through, turn off the heat.

 To Assemble the Taco Rice

 - Divide 3 cups cooked Japanese short-grain rice among individual serving plates or bowls.
 Put the taco meat on the rice.
 Then, top with ½ cup Mexican-style shredded cheese, the lettuce, and the tomato salsa, to your liking.
 Serve with extra salsa and enjoy!